circles-learning-labs/ecto_adapters_dynamodb/README.md

 That said, for very simple joins that match a limited number of keys where all the relevant fields are indexed, joins could probably be emulated pretty reasonably.
 We'd entertain the notion of accepting a patch for this, if anyone wants to go to the trouble, and if the code contains some reasonable safeguards to avoid executing big, expensive joins by accident.
 It would be tricky though, and it's certainly not a priority for us right now.

 #### No transactions
 Similar deal as with joins.
 DynamoDB does not support transactions, so neither do we.
 And, unlike joins where we could theoretically emulate them, there's simply no way to provide support for transactions in the adapter.

 #### Limited sorting
 DynamoDB can ONLY return sorted results if there is a matching HASH+RANGE index where the desired sort key is the RANGE portion of the index.
 In this case we support the **:scan_index_forward** [option](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) as a parameter to Repo queries.
-However, writing queries like 'select * from person order by last_name limit 50' may not be practical; we'd have to retrieve every record from the table to do this.
+However, writing queries like `SELECT * FROM person ORDER BY last_name LIMIT 50` may not be practical; we'd have to retrieve every record from the table to do this.
 (See also *DynamoDB LIMIT & Paging* below.)

 From DynamoDB's [Query API](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html):
 >Query results are always sorted by the sort key value.
 If the data type of the sort key is Number, the results are returned in numeric order; otherwise, the results are returned in order of UTF-8 bytes.
 By default, the sort order is ascending.
-To reverse the order, set the ScanIndexForward parameter to false.
+To reverse the order, set the `ScanIndexForward` parameter to false.

 #### Update support
 We currently support both `update` and `update_all` with some performance caveats.
-Since DynamoDB currently does not offer a batch update operation, we emulate it in `update_all` (and `update` if the full primary-key is not provided).
+Since DynamoDB currently does not offer a batch update operation, we emulate it in `update_all` (and `update` if the full primary key is not provided).
 The adapter first fetches the query results to get all the relevant keys, then updates the records one by one (paging as it goes, see *DynamoDB LIMIT & Paging* below).
 Consequently, performance might be slower than expected due to the need to execute individual fetches followed by individual inserts.
 Also please note that this means that update operations are *not atomic*!
 Multiple concurrent updates to the same record can race with each other, causing some updates to be silently lost.

 All of these caveats can be especially pernicious if you're performing eventually consistent reads, as is the default for DynamoDB: you could write a new version of a record to a key, then attempt to perform an update to the same key, which could read from a zone that hasn't received your write yet.
 This would cause the update's fetch to return an older version of the record, which will then be modified and written back to DDB, overwriting your changes from the previous write!
 Thus, even if a single client synchronously updates a key, waits for success, then does another update, you may still experience a complete loss of the first of those two updates!
 So, the moral of the story is, be really careful with updates; and, you may want to use consistent reads unless you really know what you're doing (see the `consistent_read` option for more info).

 #### DynamoDB BatchWriteItem

 We currently support DynamoDB's **BatchWriteItem** via Ecto's `Repo.insert_all()`.
-DynamoDB enforces a limit of 25 records maximum per batch write, but we allow for an unlimited number of records by chunking large groups into batches.
+DynamoDB enforces a limit of 25 records maximum per batch write, but we allow for an unlimited number of records by chunking large groups.
 Each chunk will return a nested map structure with information about any unprocessed items.
 In the debug logs for this operation, each nested map will be reported separately, for example `{"UnprocessedItems":{"table_name":[{"PutRequest":"info here..."}]}}` and `{"UnprocessedItems":{"table_name":[{"PutRequest":"other info here..."}]}}` for two batches.
 In the final info log of this operation, the accumulated results of the batches will be 'prettified', logging `{"UnprocessedItems":{"table":[{"PutRequest":"info here..."},{"PutRequest":"other info here..."}]}}`.

 #### DynamoDB BatchGetItem

 We currently support DynamoDB's **BatchGetItem** via an **:in** clause in `Repo.all` for both hard-coded and interpolated lists.
 For example, `Repo.all(from m in Model, where: m.id in ["id_1", "id_2"])` or `Repo.all(from m in Model, where: m.id in ^model_ids)`.
 For tables with a composite primary key, range keys must be supplied in another **:in** clause in matching order.
+DynamoDB enforces a limit of 100 records per batch get, but we allow for an unlimited number of records by chunking large groups.

 #### DynamoDB LIMIT & Paging
 By default, we configure the adapter to fetch all pages recursively for a DynamoDB `query` operation, and to *not* fetch all pages recursively in the case of a DynamoDB `scan` operation.
 This default can be overridden with the inline **:recursive** and **:page_limit** options (see below).
 We do not respond to the Ecto `limit` option; rather, we support a **:scan_limit** option, which corresponds with DynamoDB's [limit option](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Limit), limiting "the number of items that it returns in the result."